 Background and purpose

-Our online Certificate in Psychological Health and Safety in the Workplace consists of the introductory course, plus four additional courses, and provides a solid knowledge-base about how to plan, implement, and evaluate psychological health and safety programs in the context of the National Standard.
+Our online Advanced Certificate – Psychological Health and Safety in the Workplace consists of the introductory course, plus four additional courses, and provides a solid knowledge-base about how to plan, implement, and evaluate psychological health and safety programs in the context of the National Standard.

 What does a PH&S Certificate student look like?

-This level of the Certificate is designed for organizational leaders implementing workplace health and safety management systems for all employees.
+This Advanced Certificate is designed for organizational leaders implementing workplace health and safety management systems for all employees.
 Those working in supervisory positions within Occupational Health and Safety units, Human Resources departments, or any other department that may be responsible for implementing an overarching organizational health strategy, including mental health, for a body of employees will find this Certificate to be beneficial.

 Candidates must have an interest in the subject.
 Beyond this, it is essential that the candidate have access to a computer with an internet connection.